-The energy that each age group brings is completely different.
+The energy that each age group brings is different.
 Within each one, the fun, challenge, and spiritual formation needs to be met on its own unique level.

-- First in Bear Camp, we’re looking for Cabin Staff who can have big, fun, and silly energy: remember the Counselor laughing at the bottom of the dog pile?
+- First in Bear Camp (6-10 year olds), we’re looking for Cabin Staff who can have big, fun, and silly energy: remember the Counselor laughing at the bottom of the dog pile?
 We also look for a certain gentleness that should be given when helping campers in an interpersonal challenge within the cabin.
 And finally, this age requires Cabin Staff who can help campers see God’s absolute love for them at this age, blessing the curiosity and wonder that’s fully alive and necessary for any faith journey.

-- Then in Deer Camp, we’re looking for Cabin Staff who can begin to see the nuance of emerging competitiveness within games and tribal activities and how to bless that and direct the energy in a way that can be supportive to all kinds of competitors.
+- Then in Deer Camp (11-12 year olds), we’re looking for Cabin Staff who can begin to see the nuance of emerging competitiveness within games and tribal activities and how to bless and direct the energy in a way that can be supportive to all kinds of competitors.
 They should be someone who can speak directly in helping boys this age live alongside others as they’re really introduced to their place in a community.
 And finally, they should be someone who will begin helping campers understand some of the core commitments of the Christian faith such as love, forgiveness, reconciliation, creation care, and spiritual courage.

 - Finally in Mountain Camp, we’re looking for Cabin Staff who help campers find their wildness in these teenage years and live into it through all aspects of camp, from tribal activities to the Council program.
 They challenge campers to dig deeper in areas like friendship, kindness, and independence.
 And finally, they help campers grow in their faith by asking the bigger questions like “who is my neighbor?” and “what does it mean to love one’s enemies?”
 The spiritual journey becomes even more open and shared through devotions, mentorship, and the Council program.

-After evaluating each Cabin Staff applicant and where they will best fit and contribute, Rockmont’s Directors spend considerable time during staff training week to teach age-group characteristics, emotional development, and what it means to meet campers at their level.
+After evaluating each Cabin Staff applicant and where they will best fit and contribute, Rockmont’s Directors spend considerable time during staff training week teaching age-group characteristics, emotional development, and what it means to meet campers at their level.
 These trainings are revisited many times throughout the summer as Tribal and Camp Directors, along with full-time Directors, evaluate Cabin Staff both formally and informally in the moment.